belle2/basf2/display/doc/index.rst

 The Actions menu then gives you access to different operations.
 All important ones are found at the very top:

-* SwapWindowWithCurrent swaps this view with the currently selected view, which is selected by anywhere in it.
+* :gui-highlight-style:`SwapWindowWithCurrent` swaps this view with the currently selected view, which is selected by anywhere in it.
-* UndockWindow moves this view into its own window, so it can be freely moved around, or shown in fullscreen.
+* :gui-highlight-style:`UndockWindow` moves this view into its own window, so it can be freely moved around, or shown in fullscreen.
-* DestroyWindow removes this view entirely until the display is restarted.
+* :gui-highlight-style:1DestroyWindow` removes this view entirely until the display is restarted.

 .. _display_troubleshooting:

 Troubleshooting
 ===============

-Unfortunately the event display is a little bit susceptable to xforwarding problems and graphics driver issues.
-Please report bugs and ask `questions
-<https://questions.belle2.org>`_ if you encounter problems (tag them with
+Unfortunately the event display is a bit susceptible to xforwarding problems and graphics driver issues (on both the local and remote machines).
+Please report bugs and ask `questions <https://questions.belle2.org>`_ if you encounter problems (tag them with "b2display").
-"b2display").

 Here are some common issues: